MRI Tech Programs Near Me: How to Find Accredited Training in Your State

 - Will I have a dedicated clinical mentor at my site?

-Programs with extensive clinical networks can place students in locations that campus-based schools simply can’t reach.
+Programs with extensive clinical networks can place students in locations that campus-based schools can’t reach.
 Tesla MR Institute, for example, operates over 334 clinical training sites across 38 states, placing students within driving distance of their homes regardless of whether a traditional MRI school exists nearby.

 Cost and Financial Transparency